mvmd-org/mvmd-site/docs/integration-profiles/future.md

 ## Contributing

-We welcome contributions to these planned profiles.
-If you're interested in helping develop any of these profiles:

-1. Join our community discussions
-2. Review existing standards
-3. Share implementation experience
-4. Propose technical specifications
-5. Test draft implementations
+If you have ideas for new profiles or want to contribute to existing ones, please let us know!

-See our [Contribution Guide](../community/contributing.md) for more details on how to get involved.
+See our [Contribution Guide](../contributors/overview.md) for more details on how to get involved.